Larry Pearce, nephew

 –1.
 Charles Frank, Jr. (1983 – )

 Family was important to this couple.
-Proud to mention his Gray family’s recent 50th reunion held at the East Union Presbyterian Church near Cheswick, PA, Merle and Betty have attended nearly every celebration.
-Most of his relatives are buried there or at the nearby Bull Creek Presbyterian.
+Proud to mention his Gray family’s recent 50th reunion held at the East Union Presbyterian Church near Cheswick, PA, Merle and Betty had attended nearly every celebration.
+Most of his relatives and ancestors are buried there or at the nearby Bull Creek Presbyterian.
 At his death on July 23 of 2013, Merle had been the oldest member of the Glade Run United Presbyterian Church in Cooperstown.
-He had joined with his brother Bob as teenagers 73 years earlier.
+He had joined with his brother Norman “Bob” as teenagers 73 years earlier.
 It has been said that Merle’s Great-great grandfather James helped construct Glade Run’s original log building in 1812.
 Merle served as a trustee and Sunday School teacher.
 The sanctuary was filled at his memorial service and he was laid to rest by family and friends from around the country in the church cemetery.

 In conclusion, I treasure the times and memories I was able to share with my favorite uncle over the years, and especially in writing this piece.
 Like Johnny Cash, Merle had both good times and bad, but he was never afraid of hard work.
 And like any good storyteller, he was on the road a lot.
 After his retirement from trucking, Merle said, “I have been desperately trying to make up for the 52 years I spent away from Betty, out on the road half to two-thirds of each week.
 But it just is never going to happen.
 I would love to spend another lifetime with my Betty.”
 They were married for 68 years.